projectqai/proto/README.md

-hydra protobuf/grpc definitions
+common protobuf/grpc definitions
 -------------------------------

-we do not accept contributions at this time.
+we do not accept contributions from the public at this time. please contact info@project-q.ai for becoming a contributor